Tensors with maximal symmetries: Introduction

 A tensor $T \in A \otimes B \otimes C$ is {\it concise} if the induced maps $T_A: A^* \to B\ot C$, $T_B: B^*\to A\ot C$, $T_C: C^*\to A\ot B$ are injective.
-In our main theorem, we will require additional natural genericity conditions that date back to \cite{toblerthesis} and have been recently studied in \cite{MR3578455,MR3682743,ChrVraZui:UniversalPtsAsySpecTensors}.
-A tensor is {\it $1_A$-generic} if the subspace $T_A(A^*)\subset B\ot C$ contains an element of maximal rank; $1_A$, $1_B$ or $1_C$-generic tensors are essentially those for which Strassen's equations \cite{Strassen505} are non-trivial.
-A tensor is {\it binding} if it is $1_A$ and $1_B$-generic.
+In our main theorem, we will require an additional natural genericity condition that dates back to \cite{toblerthesis} and has been recently studied in \cite{MR3578455,MR3682743,ChrVraZui:UniversalPtsAsySpecTensors}.
+A tensor is {\it $1_A$-generic} if the subspace $T_A(A^*)\subset B\ot C$ contains an element of maximal rank; $1_A$, $1_B$ or $1_C$-generic tensors are essentially those for which Strassen's equations \cite{Strassen505} are most useful.
+A tensor is {\it binding} if it is at least two of $1_A$, $1_B$, or $1_C$-generic.
 As observed in \cite{MR3578455}, binding tensors are exactly the structure tensors of unital (not necessarily associative) algebras.
 Binding tensors are automatically concise.
 A tensor is {\it $1$-generic} if it is $1_A,1_B$ and $1_C$ generic. ($1$-genericity is called {\it bequem} in \cite{toblerthesis} and {\it comfortable} in \cite{ChrVraZui:UniversalPtsAsySpecTensors}.)
 Propositions \ref{symthma} and \ref{symthmb} respectively determine the maximum possible dimension of the symmetry group of a $1_A$-generic tensor and a binding tensor and show in each case that there is a unique such tensor with maximal dimensional symmetry.

-Our main result (Theorem \ref{symthmc}) classifies $1$-generic tensors with symmetry group of maximal and next to maximal dimension.
+Theorem \ref{symthmc} classifies $1$-generic tensors with symmetry group of maximal and next to maximal dimension.
 In particular, when $m$ is even, there is a striking gap in that the second largest symmetry group has dimension $m-2$ less than the largest.
-Of independent interest is Lemma \ref{solnsizelem}, which determines which non-degenerate bilinear forms on $\BC^k$ have stabilizers of dimension at least $\frac{k^2}2-\frac{3k}2$.